 © #visitfrankfurt, Holger Ullmann

 Frankfurt loves and lives sport - football in particular!

-In the of summer of 2024, Frankfurt will be in good company.
-Fans from all over the world will come together for UEFA EURO 2024 to cheer and celebrate - the sport, the football and the community.
+In the of summer of 2024, Frankfurt found itself in very good company.
+Fans from all over the world came together for UEFA EURO 2024 to cheer and celebrate - the sport, the football and the community.
 The most important facts about UEFA EURO 2024 and the Fan Zone in Frankfurt at a glance: 5 matches in Frankfurt and much more.

+© #visitfrankfurt, Holger Ullmann